eohyungk/async-redis/README.md

 ## Introduction

 Real-time stream processing is a fundamental component of modern distributed systems.
-In this article, I'll walk through building a type-safe, efficient stream processor using Rust and Redis Streams.
+This project aims to provide a type-safe, efficient stream processor using Rust and Redis Streams.
 We'll explore how Rust's ownership system and async capabilities combine with Redis's stream features to create a robust message processing system.

 ## The Technical Stack